If you want to make permanent changes to an employee’s working pattern, you need to change their employment contract.

 Payments must be made on or before the colleague’s last pay day and this must be clearly communicated.

-If you cannot afford to make redundancy payments, please seek advice and support from Redundancy Payments Service.
+If you cannot afford to make redundancy payments, please seek advice and support from the Redundancy Payments Service.

 The redundancy process is a very stressful experience for those at risk.
 It’s important that you don’t place them under any more stress than necessary.